Submanifold/BezierGreen/README.md

 Where to build the binaries: Create a `build` folder in the root directory and select this folder.

 Then, click `Configure`, select `Visual Studio`.
 Click `Specify toolchain file for cross-compiling`, and specify the location of your vcpkg (you can download vcpkg to the project root directory).
 The required packages are in `vcpkg.json`, and using CMake-gui to select the toolchain should automatically download the required packages.
+If you encounter errors related to Vulkan during the configuration process, you can download [Vulkan](https://vulkan.lunarg.com/sdk/home) from the following link and configure the system environment variables accordingly.

 After that, the Visual Studio project `cageDeformation3D.sln` will be generated in the `build` directory.
 Select the `RelWithDebInfo` mode, build the solution, and the `cageDeformation3D.exe` will be generated.
 If any DLL files are missing, simply place the corresponding files in the same directory as `cageDeformation3D.exe`.